 Yoga instructor Nathalia Basso agrees, adding, "inversions on your period are medically fine according to modern western medicine.
 Ayurveda, the ancient medicine of India, however, contradicts this.
 Ayurveda teaches that when you're menstruating, you should encourage the flow of blood out of the body and avoid inversions, which reverses the blood flow and doesn't let things 'flow' in the intended direction," she says.

 "As a yoga teacher, I encourage my students to develop a connection to their bodies and to do what feels good.
 In my personal practice, sometimes I feel fantastic on my period and can do backflips," adds Basso.
 "Other times (most times), I'm fatigued, crampy, and seriously bloated, so in this case, I avoid inversions because they just don't feel good.
 My advice is to get in tune with your body and do what feels good.
 This might mean that you're upside down all day while on your period, or you avoid inversions completely."

-Lastly, Yoga Instructor Laju Choudhury says all women who are menstruating, regardless of whether or not they're pregnant, should avoid yoga poses that put pressure on their stomach because it can increase bleeding and pain in the lower abdomen.
+Lastly, Yoga Instructor Laju Choudhury says people who are menstruating, regardless of whether or not they're pregnant, should avoid yoga poses that put pressure on their stomach because it can increase bleeding and pain in the lower abdomen.

 We asked Basso what the potential benefits are of doing yoga on your period.
 "There are more benefits than not for doing yoga on your period," she says.
 Basso provided the following list of benefits:

 - It can be nice to find your mind in a calm place when you're feeling the period fog